Did you know that over 92% of Fortune 500 companies rely on Microsoft Azure for their cloud infrastructure?

 Why choose Azure SQL Managed Instance?

-The benefits of the cloud have become impossible to ignore.
+The cloud’s benefits of scalability, flexibility, and cost efficiency have become impossible to ignore.

-Azure SQL Database Managed Instance is the easiest way to move your SQL Server on-premises database engine to the cloud (has near 100% compatibility with the latest SQL Server (Enterprise edition).
+Azure SQL Database Managed Instance offers the easiest way to move your SQL Server on-premises database engine to the cloud.

-You can lift and shift on-premises SQL Servers and applications to Azure with minimal changes.
+You can lift and shift on-premises SQL Servers and applications to Azure with minimal changes, avoiding the costly rewrites often required by other cloud platforms.

-Key Features of Azure SQL Database Managed Instance:
+Key Features & Differences: Azure SQL Managed Instance vs. On-Prem SQL Server

 - SQL Managed Instance supports only automated backups and point-in-time restore.

-- Specifying full physical paths is unsupported, so all corresponding scenarios have to be supported differently:
+- Specifying full physical paths is unsupported, so all corresponding scenarios must be supported differently: RESTORE DB does not support

 - SQL Managed Instance automatically manages XTP filegroups and files for databases containing In-Memory OLTP objects.